 The fall 2020 academic calendar has not been changed, with the exception of the eight instructional days after Thanksgiving break and final exams, which will be conducted entirely online.
-Instruction will begin on Monday, Aug.
-24, and conclude on Dec.
+Instruction began on Monday, Aug.
+24, and will conclude on Dec.
 16, as previously scheduled.
 Holidays and breaks prior to Thanksgiving will be observed, but nonessential travel away from campus is discouraged.

 Mental Health And Well-Being

 Whether we’re on campus or still at home, our mental health remains an important part of staying healthy.
 Hokie Wellness continues to maintain virtual offerings that all students, faculty, and staff can access.

 Your mental health and well-being is our top priority, and we have a variety of resources available to you:

 When returning to campus, all members of the university should follow these public health measures to help prevent the spread of coronavirus, flu, and other viruses.